raspberrypilearning/getting-started-scratch/en/step_11.md

 (mouse y)
 ```

-You can detect the `loudness`{:class="block3sensing"} of sound from the microphone, a pop-up will ask the user for permission to use the microphone:
+You can detect the `loudness`{:class="block3sensing"} of sound from the microphone.
+A pop-up window will ask the user for permission to use the microphone:

 ```blocks3
 (loudness)
 ```

-The `timer`{:class="block3sensing"} starts counting when the project loads and can be set back to `0` with `reset timer`{:class="block3sensing"}:
+The `timer`{:class="block3sensing"} starts counting when the project loads, and can be set back to `0` with `reset timer`{:class="block3sensing"}:

 ```blocks3
 (timer)